Faydevlop/urlShortner-backend/README.md

 4. **Installation Steps**: Clear instructions on how to set up and run the project locally.
 5. **Environment Variables**: Essential for managing sensitive data like database URLs and JWT secrets.

+## AI Models Used

+This project leverages AI models from **OpenAI** and **V0.dev** for reference and model building:

+- **OpenAI**: Utilized OpenAI’s models for generating intelligent insights, processing natural language input, and integrating AI-driven features.
+- **V0.dev**: Incorporated V0.dev’s AI models to enhance functionality and accelerate development of the URL shortener, focusing on scalability and performance.

+Thank you to **OpenAI** and **V0.dev** for their powerful tools and resources.